goinstant/goangular/docs/v1/examples/auth.md

 });
 ```

+### 7. Set up the menu and login buttons

-7. Time to get back to the view and put our new `access` directive to good use.
+Time to get back to the view and put our new `access` directive to good use.

 The first `<ul>` simply creates our links in the navbar for moving between
 views.
 Note we are using our `access` directive to hide the link to the